makeplans/changelog/readme.md

 # MakePlans Changelog

+2019-12-11

+* Added functionality for cancelling bookings for customer on booking site.
+Cancellation period rules can be set on the booking site settings.

 2019-11-25

 * Fix error with iCalendar attachment when booking is not booked with any service (booking made by administrator).